GSA/digitalcorps.gsa.gov/_projects/cms-oeda.md

 status: ["upcoming","current"]
 ---

-The Presidential Innovation Fellow (PIF) will work in the Data & Analytics Strategy Group (DASG) within the Office of Enterprise Data & Analytics and report to the DASG Director, Yadira Sanchez.
+The U.S. Digital Corps Fellow (USDC) will work in the Data & Analytics Strategy Group (DASG) within the Office of Enterprise Data & Analytics and report to the DASG Director, Yadira Sanchez.
 DASG designs, develops and promotes the use of innovative mechanisms to securely share data internally within CMS and externally to partners.
 DASG has been primarily focused on data sharing though the use of HL7 FHIR formatted Application Programming Interfaces (APIs).
-The PIF will focus on long-term strategic planning to continue the growth and use of FHIR in the API development and standardization.
+The USDC Fellow will focus on long-term strategic planning to continue the growth and use of FHIR in the API development and standardization.

 Guiding this work are two major initiatives that are driving interoperability at CMS: